“They won’t get you at first. But whatever is stirring inside of you, one day it will be self-evident.”

 We were Levites and often called to read from the Torah.
 But when we arrived home, my father turned from Dr. Jekyll to Mr. Hide.
 He commanded me to pull up my shirt and lie on my back as he whipped my bare stomach.
 Again and again, he whipped it, until it was literally blood red and I struggled to breathe.

 For years, I was treated for insomnia, stomach disorders, and respiratory ailments.
 I reached out for help but no one in the community would listen.
 The family was just too “respected.”

-In the midst of all this, I was entranced by our Rabbi’s sermons.
+I was always entranced by our Rabbi’s sermons.
 He was a fiery speaker who loved the prophets — those lone voices who bravely stood up to power, who wrestled with the angels, and who reminded us, through the most sublime poetry, that we humans are capable of so much better.

 This became a pattern, repeated for five decades — work that challenged authority, peered into the future, and sought purpose in the pain.

 In my teens, my work was featured on the front pages of hundreds of newspapers — including The Wall Street Journal — for exposing how the casinos in Atlantic City were allowing underage teens to gamble.

 In my twenties, my work was featured on the cover of TIME magazine.
 It predicted, 25 years ahead of its time, that pornographers would create detailed dossiers of the sexual fantasies of each user, and then use the latest technologies to create personalized addiction loops.
 The study was hailed as a landmark by Catherine MacKinnon, but because it was 1995, I became the first-ever victim of Internet bullying and cancel culture.
 See The New York Times account here.